Watergate complex: Critical reception

 The Watergate's initial reception was poor, but the complex soon became recognized as one of D.C.'s finest examples of modern architecture.
 When models of the Watergate were unveiled in 1961, critics said the structure "would ruin the waterfront".
 Other critics denounced it as "nonconforming" and decried it as "Antipasto on the Potomac".
 As noted above, many individuals also felt the complex blocked views of the Potomac River, tended to overshadow nearby monuments and other buildings, and consumed too much open space.
 Some residents even felt the construction of the units was substandard.
 Architectural critics called the detailing "clunky".

 The Washington Star newspaper, however, was an early proponent of the Watergate.
 In May 1962, it editorialized: "It is true that the so-called 'curvilinear' design is at variance with most commercial architecture in Washington.
 But in our opinion the result, which places a premium on public open space and garden-like surroundings, and which proposes a quality of housing that would rank with the finest in the city, would be a distinct asset."
 The curving design has continued to draw praise.
 A noted 2006 guidebook to the city's architecture concluded that the Watergate brought a "welcome fluidity" to the city's boxy look.
 Others praised the complex's internal public spaces.
 When the Watergate East opened in 1965, The Washington Post called these areas opulent and evocative of the best in Italian design.
 The New York Times characterized the design as "sweeping", and complimented each building's spectacular views of the Potomac River, Virginia skyline, and monuments.
 Many residents later said the flowing lines reminded them of a graceful ship.

 Watergate II

 In 1970, as the Watergate was nearing completion, SGI proposed building a "Watergate II" apartment, hotel, and office complex on the waterfront in Alexandria, Virginia, several miles down the Potomac River from the original Watergate.
 Although the project initially received support from Alexandria city officials and business people, residents of the city's Old Town strongly objected.
 The project stalled for two years due to protests from residents and a land dispute regarding title to the waterfront land on which the project was to be sited.

-The Watergate II project was eventually abandoned in favor of a much larger complex near Landmark Mall in Alexandria (a site nowhere near water).
+SGI eventually abandoned the Watergate II project in favor of a much larger complex near Landmark Mall in Alexandria (a site nowhere near water).

-Individual buildings at the Watergate
+Watergate scandal

-The entire Watergate complex was initially owned by Watergate Improvements, Inc., a division of SGI.
-In 1969, the Vatican sold its interest in SGI and no longer was part-owner of the Watergate.
-Although the Watergate was considered one of the most glamorous residences in the city, as early as 1970 residents and businesses complained of substandard construction, including a leaking roof and poor plumbing and wiring.
+The Watergate Office Building was the location of the 1972 Watergate burglary, which led to the resignation of U.S. President Richard Nixon and is the basis of the complex's infamy.